Fair Representation in Parliamentary Summaries: Measuring and Mitigating Inclusion Bias: Conclusions and Future Work

 \section{Conclusions and Future Work}

-There is a clear benefit to summarising parliamentary data to improve accessibility, enhance transparency, and strengthen the connection between the public and the democratic institutions that represent them.
-However, summarising complex sources such as parliamentary debates presents distinct challenges.
+Accessible summaries of parliamentary debates can enhance transparency, thereby strengthening the connection between the public and the democratic institutions that represent them.
 LLMs offer a potentially promising approach for this task, given their demonstrated ability to generate well-structured and coherent summaries across a range of domains.
 However, these models also raise concerns, as they can exhibit both algorithmic \cite{liu2024lost,ravaut2024context} and social biases \cite{bartl2024showgirls}, which must be evaluated in parallel with more conventional metrics of summary quality and accuracy.
 While many established methods exist for evaluating automatically-generated summaries, they are often insufficient for assessing attribution accuracy in political debate contexts.
 In particular, it is crucial not only that a summary faithfully reflects the arguments, positions, and proposals expressed in the debate, but also that these elements are correctly attributed to the speakers who presented them.

-To address this gap, in this work we introduced a structured framework for generating and evaluating political debate summaries.
-Our framework focuses on the substantive content of each intervention, namely issues, positions, arguments, and proposals, and evaluates how accurately these are attributed and communicated in the final summaries.
-By applying this framework in the context of plenary speeches from the European Parliament, we identified several forms of bias present in LLM generated summaries.
-Hierarchical summarisation methods, which structure and aggregate content at multiple levels, proved especially effective in producing concise and faithful summaries that attend more equally to all speakers, regardless of their position in the debate.
-However, we also observed domain specific biases, with some models more accurately representing certain political groups than others.
-While the effect appears to be particularly pronounced in more abstractive summarisation methods, the exact mechanism of this bias is an important area for future work.
+To address this gap, we have introduced a structured framework for generating and evaluating political debate summaries.
+Our framework focuses on the substantive content of each intervention, namely issues, positions, arguments, and proposals, and evaluates how accurately these components are attributed to speakers and communicated in the final summaries.
+By applying this framework in the context of plenary speeches from the European Parliament, we have identified three forms of bias present in LLM generated summaries.
+We find that speakers can be systematically excluded from debate summaries on the basis of (i) \textit{when} they speak, (ii) \textit{what language} they speak, and (iii) their \textit{political affiliations}:

-Going forward, our goal is to integrate these findings into a new AI-driven platform designed to transform complex parliamentary records, such as plenary speeches, into accessible, comprehensible summaries.
-Our aim is to support public engagement with parliamentary proceedings and help bridge the gap between citizens and their elected representatives.